 Safe Computing Guide

-These are the steps that I recommend to help ensure your computer continues to run well and to reduce the likelihood of encountering issues during regular use.
+I recommend these steps to help ensure your computer continues to run well and to reduce the likelihood of encountering issues during regular use.

-It is important that you take steps to protect your information on your personal computer and follow basic security precautions to prevent virus and malware infection, and even from your identity being stolen.
-It is extremely important that you also take precautions to ensure that your information and data remains safe and secure.
+You should follow these steps to protect your personal computer's information and basic security precautions to prevent virus and malware infection, and even from your identity being stolen.
+You should also ensure your information and data remain safe and secure.
 Please read and follow these safe computing practices:

 1. Use Paid and Reputable Anti-virus Software

-Computers these days are always connected to the internet.
+These days, computers are always connected to the Internet.
 Therefore, there is always the potential risk of infection or infiltration by intrusion software commonly known as Trojan Horses and the like.
-Computer viruses can modify the settings of Windows and programs and delete and infect files.
-Trojan Horses can have also capture keystrokes, including passwords (see below).
+Computer viruses can modify Windows settings and programs and delete and infect files.
+Trojan Horses can also capture keystrokes, including passwords (see below).
 Spyware, malware, and other deceptive software can perform certain activities on your computer without your knowledge or consent.

-I have used many free anti-virus programs over the years, and frankly, you get what you pay for.
+I have used many free anti-virus programs over the years; you get what you pay for.
 They are never as effective, because the incentive isn’t there, and they often nag you to upgrade.

-That said, I do not recommend products like Norton or McAfee, as they have added some many features over the years that they have become bloated, less effective, and slow your system down.
+That said, I do not recommend products like Norton or McAfee, as they have added so many features over the years that they have become bloated, less effective, and slow your system down.

 2. Use A Password Manager

-In general, choose a password that is difficult to guess by using a combination of letters, numbers, and symbols.
+Choose a password that is difficult to guess by combining letters, numbers, and symbols.
 Do NOT use words that are easy to spell or guess.
 Ensure it is at least 16 characters long.
 The best way to do this is to use a password manager like 1Password or BitWarden.

-Password managers can generate completely random passwords that are impossible to guess, and will auto-fill login details for you, to avoid the possibility of keystroke loggers from collecting that data.
-They will also remember the login details for you and store them in your secure online account where virus and the like cannot access it.
+Password managers can generate completely random passwords that are impossible to guess and will auto-fill login details for you to avoid the possibility of keystroke loggers from collecting that data.
+They will also remember your login details and store them in your secure online account where viruses and the like cannot be accessed.

 This also prevents the temptation to share your login details with anyone else.